 “Okay,” she said.
 She took a long look around her, and was surprised at how indifferent she was to the destruction.
 “I see my street,” she said.
 “The ground is cracked.
 The cliff’s gone, and there are bodies everywhere.
 There’s a lot of smoke, enough to block out the sun.
 Or is it the moon?
 It’s so thick, I can’t tell if it’s day or night–”

 It was all gone.
 She felt torn from her nightmare, and wherever she was now, she found herself alone.
 A great chill filled the air, and she found herself shivering in the darkness.
 She could hear Heston’s voice–far off in the distance, a faint echo just barely rising above a howling wind.
 Something very large was towering over her, something very much not in her control.
 In its presence, she was unimportant, she didn’t matter.
-Fiona shrank and became vulnerable, collapsing into a ball on what she assumed was the ground, and there she broke into a quiet whimper.
+Fiona shrank away and became vulnerable, collapsing into a ball on what she assumed was the ground, and there she broke into a quiet whimper.

 “Fiona, what’s wrong?”
 Heston said.